klappi-s/ippl-frk/VISUALISATION.md

 // Possible TODO:
 //
 // DONE:
-// - figure out why the field and particles work differetnly adapt vis frame for particles
+// - figure out why the field and particles work differently adapt vis frame for particles
-// - iterate over all attributes for visualisation
+// - iterate over all attributes for visualization
-// - reduce virtual function calls get rid of execute_FIeld set_data and execute particle this
+// - reduce virtual function calls get rid of execute_Field set_data and execute particle this
 // - added attribute names to ParticleAttribBase
 // - improve avoidance of ghost duplicates
-// - remember functionality to allow visualisation for potetnial and density at the same time ..
+// - remember functionality to allow visualization for potential and density at the same time ..
 // - full versatile steering ...
-// - extend and test for multirank (MPI 2 rank local works)
+// - extend and test for multi-rank (MPI 2 rank local works)
 // - at least avoid regenerating the same ghost data by caching logic
 // - use same channel for all steerable channels backwards and forwards
-// - improved versatile sttering
+// - improved versatile steering
 //
 // NEXT:
 // - test 2D
 // - test GPU
 // - use same channel (topology and mesh) for all vis fields?
-// SoA supprt (currently only Array of Structs ...)
+// SoA support (currently only Array of Structs ...)
-// - figure outs: multi-mesh multirank bugs...(not as easy to use a simple mesh...)
+// - figure out: multi-mesh multi-rank bugs...(not as easy to use a simple mesh...)
 //
 // MAYBE:
 // - move exec_entry purely to the visitor structure???